 - Psychologists from the Texas Child Study Center Embedded Behavioral Health Clinic offer neuropsychological testing and psychology services, counseling, and educational support to cancer and blood disorder patients so they're better able to learn, socialize, and lead productive lives.

 We offer additional psychosocial services and family events to support patients and families.

 - Annual educational events, the St. Baldrick's and Hematology Wellness Fairs, connect patients and families to community resources so they can build strong support systems.

 - Hungry Bunch Teen Support Group monthly outings, weekend camp and special prom help teens build supportive friendships and a strong support system with other cancer and blood disorder patients.

 - Survivor Challenge is a safe and structured physical activity training program to help patients feel better and make regular exercise an ongoing and important part of their lives.

-- Through Family Nutrition Classes, patients and families learn about proper nutrition and its important role in treating cancer.
+- Through the Food Fight for Life Nutrition Program, patients and families learn about proper nutrition and its important role in cancer treatment.